sass/sass/spec/types/number.md

 ### Compatible Units

-Two units are said to be "compatible" if their [conversion factors] have the same unit.
+Two units are said to be "compatible" if they are identical or if their [conversion factors] have the same unit.

 [conversion factors]: #conversion-factors